Aircoookie/Espalexa/readme.md

 This is a more generalized version of the file wled12_alexa.ino in my main ESP lighting project [WLED](https://github.com/Aircoookie/WLED).

 Espalexa only works with a genuine Echo device, it probably wont work with Echo emulators or RPi homebrew devices.
+You only need the src/dependencies folder if you compile for ESP32!

 ### Usage:

 1. After downloading, fill in your WiFi information in Espalexa.ino

+2. The default is 3, but depending on how many Alexa devices you'd like to emulate, just change the DEVICES define in line 24 and add/remove name and initial state array entries from line 84 accordingly!

-2. Manually compile and upload the Espalexa.ino sketch to your ESP board via the Arduino IDE.
+3. Manually compile and upload the Espalexa.ino sketch to your ESP board via the Arduino IDE.
 Wait until sketch is fully flashed.

-3. Tell Alexa to discover devices!
+4. Tell Alexa to discover devices!

-4. This sketch doesn't do anything useful on its own, but you can easily adapt the actionOn/Off/Dim functions to control a PWM led, for example.
+5. This sketch doesn't do anything useful on its own, but you can easily adapt the actionOn/Off/Dim functions to control a PWM led, for example.